Rapture (Kate novel): Types of characters

 Are minor angels who remained faithful to the throne.
 They act as lawmakers for fallen as the monitor them on earth.
 They are described as having blue wings and wearing brown cloaks.
 Some reside inside the Announcers (also known as the "Shadows").

 Legacy

 Sequels

 The series was in total five books long.
 The first book, Fallen, was released on December 8, 2009.
 The second book, Torment, was released on September 28, 2010.
 The third book, Passion, was released on June 14, 2011.
-Also released on January 24, 2012 released a side novel Fallen In Love which settles between the settings of Passion and Rapture.
+Also released on January 24, 2012, a side novel titled Fallen In Love, set between the settings of Passion and Rapture.
 The fifth book, Unforgiven, was released on November 10, 2015.

-Film version

-The film adaptation of Rapture will be based on the performance of Fallen.